evo-lua/evo-lua.github.io/docs/guides/automated-testing/intercept-console-output-with-virtual-consoles.md

 ## Virtual Consoles

 A ``FauxConsole``, or "virtual console", is an in-memory representation of a console buffer with behavior akin to ``stdout``.
 Instead of printing text to the console environment that your application is running in, it simply "swallows" the output and stores it inside an internal buffer.
-This buffer can trivially be queried in your tests, allowing you to verify its contents.
+This buffer can trivially be queried in your tests, allowing you to inspect its contents.

 ## Forwarding Outputs

 In order to make your application's console output testable, you can do the following in your code:

 1. Create a virtual console, via ``C_Testing.CreateFauxConsole()``
-2. Pass the console into whatever function needs to output text
+2. Pass the console into the function, class, or module that needs to output text
 3. Internally, use the virtual console's ``print`` function if one was passed
-4. If no console was passed, simply output text as you would do normally (e.g., via ``print``)
+4. If no console was passed, simply output text as you would do normally (e.g., via the standard ``print``)
 5. You can then make assertions about the buffered contents, which you can retrieve via ``console:read()``

 ## Usage Example